ritesh-kumar-nayak/DockerFiles/cldoqp2u1000209mg6bgb7pg2.md

     * `name` : it defines the name of the deployment or the name of the app.
 It helps to identify the deployment.
 You can give any readable and easy-to-identify name.

     * `labels` : this keyword is used to define labels that are attached to the Deployment.
 Labels are key-value pairs that can be used to categorize and identify resources in Kubernetes, such as Pods, Services, and Deployments.
-For example, in the following YAML file, the Deployment is labeled with `app: nginx`
+For example, in the following YAML file, the Deployment is labeled with `app: node-todo`

         ```yaml
         yamlCopy codeapiVersion: apps/v1